 I added this page for myself.
 I've redesigned my site a few times over the years and I now wish I had kept the templates to tell myself on how my skills have grown over the years.
 These screenshots below are taken from archive.org.

 What you see is what you get.
 The site you are viewing now is the latest of course.
-CSS driven cusom site that's built with SEO in mind.
+CSS driven custom site that's built with SEO in mind.
+Credit for this site goes to my American Best IT team for building a badass site I love.

 This site was done in Frames.
 Maybe that's why the screen shot didn't do a good job capturing all the content and design elements.
 This functioned well though.
 Frames were a big thing back then because you can keep all navigational items, header footer same across the platrom with one file.